Midnapore district

-Midnapore (Pron: mad̪aːniːpur), or sometimes Medinipur, is a former district in the Indian state of West Bengal, headquartered in Midnapore.
+Midnapore, also known as Medinipur (ISO, /bn/), is a former district in the Indian state of West Bengal, headquartered in Midnapore.
 On 1 January 2002, the district was bifurcated into two separate districts namely Purba Medinipur and Paschim Medinipur.
 It was the largest district of West Bengal by area and population at the time of bifurcation.

 Etymology

 There are conflicting accounts of how the name Medinipur came to be.
 One account claims that Medinipur was named after a local deity "Medinimata" (literally "mother of the world", a Shakti incarnation).
 According to Sri Hari Sadhan Das, the district got its name from "Medinikar", the founder of the city in 1238, who was the son of "Prankara", the feudal king of "Gondichadesh".
 He was also the writer of "Medinikosh".
 Hara Prasad Shastri thinks that the city Medinikar established it around the time he wrote the book (1200-1431).
 He is said to have built the fort called "Kornelgola" situated in the city.